-The Company has income tax loss carry-forwards of approximately \$82,000 (April 30, 2023 - \$nil) for Canadian tax purposes.
-These un-recognized tax losses will expire in 2044.
+The Company has income tax loss carry-forwards of approximately \$289,000 (April 30, 2024 - \$82,000) for Canadian tax purposes.
+These un-recognized tax losses will expire in 2045.

-11 Management of Capital
+13 Management of Capital

 The Company considers its capital to consist of common shares, stock options and warrants.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the exploration of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.